wrkzcoin/wrkzcoin/docs/docs/guides/encrypted-payment-ids.md

 payment ID after a seed restore.
 Received payments are unaffected; those are exactly the ones your view key can read.

+### Where that guarantee does not hold

+Suppressing depends on the wallet recognising that it spent the inputs, which it does by matching key images.
+Two setups cannot produce key images at all, and will show eight bytes of noise where a transaction they sent carried a short payment ID:

+- **A view-only wallet**, including `wrkz-service` opened in tracking mode.
+It has no spend keys, so it can never derive a key image.
+It still sees its own outgoing transactions, because the change output comes back to an address it watches, and it reads them as ordinary incoming payments.
+- **A wallet restored with a scan height** later than the block its inputs arrived in.
+It never learns those key images, so its own sends look the same way.

+The fabricated value lands on a transaction that looks *incoming*, so this surfaces as a deposit carrying an unrecognised payment ID rather than a credit to the wrong account — the odds of eight random bytes matching a payment ID you actually issued are one in 2⁶⁴.
+Automation that matches on payment IDs should still check the direction of the transaction rather than relying on that.

+Closing this properly needs the key images exported from the wallet that holds the spend keys and imported into the view wallet, the way Monero does it.
+That does not exist here yet.
+Until it does: attribute short payment IDs in a wallet that holds the spend keys, and treat a view wallet's *outgoing* history as unreliable for them.
+Incoming payments — the reason to run a view wallet — are correct in every case, because your view key is genuinely the right one.

 **The wallet service (`wrkz-service`) supports both.** A short payment ID given to `sendTransaction` or `createDelayedTransaction` is carried down to the wallet in the clear and encrypted once the transaction — and so its private key —